Randall Library Interlibrary Borrowing Policy

 - Graduate students completing degree requirements outside of the Wilmington area may set their ILLiad profile status to “Distance Ed Grad” and provide their current mailing address.
 Items will be mailed via UPS with return shipping provided.

-- Graduate students based at the Center for Marine Science, including those displaced from Dobo after Hurricane Florence, may have items sent to them at CMS Myrtle Grove through campus mail.
+- Graduate students based at the Center for Marine Science may have items sent to them at CMS Myrtle Grove through campus mail.
 In their ILLiad profile, students should select “CMS” as their department/major, set their status as “Distance Ed Grad,” and enter CMS/Myrtle Grove as their address.

 Users are asked not to remove any paperwork attached to the item, as it is needed to process the item’s return.